-During her visit, Prof Norton also visited the Primary Health Centers (PHC) and Community Health Centers (CHC) in Guntur in Andhra Pradesh, where she reviewed the existing SMARThealth programs and interacted with local project in-charges, various district level health officials, health workers including ASHAs and ANMs and PHC doctors.
+Prof. Norton visited the Primary Health Centers (PHC) and Community Health Centers (CHC) in Guntur in Andhra Pradesh in August 2017, where she reviewed the existing SMARThealth programs and interacted with local project in-charges, various district level health officials, health workers including ASHAs and ANMs and PHC doctors.

-Talking about the use of technology for providing comprehensive health care, Prof. Norton, said:
+Talking about the use of technology for providing comprehensive health care, Prof. Norton, says,

 “There is an urgent need to develop effective strategies for delivering low-cost, evidence based treatments for management of various disease burdens.
 SMART Health has the potential to revolutionise the delivery of essential healthcare to those who previously had little or no access.
 With the use of innovative smartphone technology, we aim to deliver state-of-the-art personalised healthcare in the most cost-effective manner to the people.”